octoper/statamic-inline-assets/README.md

 ## Inline Asset tag

-Inline assets will inline your CSS or JS file to your HTML.
+Inline assets will inline your CSS or JS file to your HTML, or inline a file encoded with base64.

 Inline assets can help you speed of your Statamic website by inlining critical CSS  you can check more about that by reading this article [Extract critical CSS](https://web.dev/extract-critical-css/)